rv0fficial/AWS-Mastery-Projects/VPC-with-Public-Private-Subnets/README.md

 2. For the VPC ensure that the one selected is the one where the Ec2 Instances are located (`aws-prod-example-vpc`), else the Bastion Host will not be able to do its job.
 3. `Enable` Auto-assign Public IP as without this it will be of no use.
 4. Place the Bastion Host in one of the Public Subnet: `public1-us-east-1a` or `public2-us-east-1b`.
-5. Create a security group named `bastion-host-sg` allowing SSH.
+5. Create a security group named `bastion-host-sg` allowing SSH (22).
 7. Scroll down and then Click `Launch instence`.

 **Note:** Make sure this EC2 instance is inside the same VPC that was created in this project.
 And enable the auto-assign public IP as well.